 The probability of dying within 5 years for participants with high levels of LDL is estimated to be 0.8692, while the probability for the low LDL group is estimated to be 0.8301.
 This leads to odds of 6.643 and 4.886, respectively, and an odds ratio of 1.359.
 In other words, participant with high LDL levels (at least 160mg/dL) were 1.359 times as likely to die within five years as those with high LDL levels (at least 160mg/dL) were 1.359 times as likely to die within five years as those with low levels of LDL.
 An odds ratio test suggests that the true odds ratio is between 0.7349 and 1, with a 95% confidence level.

+Methods: You should talk about how you derived the probability of dying and how you used those numbers to compute the odds of dying (ie, it appears that you’ve calculated the odds by doing odds/1-odds, but you could also have run a statistical test.
+How you get the odds and the odds ratio is important.
+Also, how are you computing your confidence intervals (ie Wald or exact methods?).
+While you have reported numbers, you have not stated any methodology regarding how you derived those numbers 0/5.

+Reporting of Association: Your reported odds ratio doesn’t fall within your 95% confidence interval.
+This should wave a red flag since it demonstrates that your odds ratio and your confidence intervals are not related.
+You have not stated a p value either on your estimate of the odds ratio, and therefore we don’t know how reliable that ratio is.
+Points have been awarded since you did mention what your calculated odds were for both groups, and what the ratio of those odds is.
+2/5

+Total: 2/10.

 Question 7:

 A Cox regression comparison of the instantaneous risk of death (hazard) between the high and low LDL groups yields a hazard ratio of 0.7179.
 There is no evidence that these instantaneous risks are different (p-value of 0.227).
 A 95% confidence interval suggests the true hazard ratio is between 0.4193 and 1.229.

+Methods: You still need to scientifically define who the high and low ldl groups are (ie, what is the threshold for dichotomization).
+You also need to define how your 95% CI was calculated.
+Also, the survival distribution must be estimated using Kaplan-Meier methods first before you can compare those numbers to determine the hazard ratio between the two groups.
+0/5

+Reporting of Association: While your p-value is accurate, your interpretation of it is wrong.
+The low p-value does not mean that there is no evidence whatsoever of an association; what it means is that your observed values would not be unlikely even if there was no association, and that can be affected by a variety of factors such as sample size, test precision etc. that do not pertain to evidence of an association.
+Your explanation of the 95% confidence interval is also lacking nuance…it’s not that 95% of the time the true mean will be within those parameters, rather the 95% CI represents a range of hazard values given your data that the true mean could assume.
+In addition to the hazard ratio, you need to talk about the instantaneous probability of death for each group, which you have not mentioned.
+Points have been awarded because you did use cox regression for proportional hazards.
+2/5

+Total: 2/10

 Question 8: